lightbend/fdp-sample-applications/README.md

 * [Processing Web Logs with Kafka Streams](apps/kstream/README.md): This example uses Kafka Streams APIs to process weblogs.
 It shows the power of both the higher level DSLs as well as the lower level Processor based APIs.

+* [Anomaly Detection Model training and serving using Deep Learning](apps/anomaly-detection/README.md): This example demonstrates a deep learning based application running anomaly detection.
+It is a complete application consisting of many modules and includes the full lifecycle of data generation, ingestion, training, publishing and model serving.

 ## Installation

 Each application contains detailed instructions on how to build and install the application locally or on a DC/OS cluster or Kubernetes cluster (forthcoming; under development now).
 See the individual READMEs and `bin` directories for each application for details.